 This photograph is taken from the FRANCONIA as she approaches

-After a final round-voyage to New York, the CARINTHIA was back in Liverpool on 23rd March 1965, ready to commence her regular run to Quebec and Montreal.
+After a final round voage to New York, the CARINTHIA was back in Liverpool on 23rd March 19l65, ready to commence her regular run to Quebec and Montreal.

 The CARINTHIA at full speed in mid-Atlantic, photographed from the SYLVANIA

-Sailing day on the Canadian service was Wednesday, with departure time set for 8.pm.
-The CARINTHIA would arrive alongside the Landing Stage at 4.pm, ready to embark her passengers and their hold baggage.
+Sailing day on the Canadian service from Liverpool was Wednesday, with departure time set for 8.pm.
+The CARINTHIA would arrive alongside the landing stage at 4.pm, ready to embark her passengers and their hold baggage.

-After a twelve-hour passage, the CARINTHIA would be at anchor off the Tail of the Bank, off Greenock, by nine the next morning.
+After a twelve-hour passage, the CARINTHIA would be at anchor at the Tail of the Bank, off Greenock, by nine the next morning.
 As soon as the anchor was down, a Clyde 'puffer' came alongside with the mail.
 About noon, one of the Caledonian Steam Packet Company's fleet of Clyde steamers left the quay at Greenock and brought out the passengers and their baggage.
-As soon as all was on board, the CARINTHIA sailed for Quebec at about 2.pm.
-Once again Captain Nicholas blew three long blasts of farewell on the whistle, to the accompaniment of a Scottish Piper playing a 'lament' on his bagpipes on the tender - 'Will Ye No Come Back Again?'
+As soon as it was all on board, the CARINTHIA sailed for Quebec at about 2.pm.
+Once again Captain Nicholas blew three long blasts of farewell on the whistle, to the accompaniment of Scottish pipers on board the tender, playing a 'lament' on their bagpipes - "Will Ye No Come Back Again?"
 There wasn't a dry eye!

 Chief Purser Peter Dawes sailed on